osaxon/good-readme-gen/README.md

 ## Description
-This command line application creates a readme template which follows best practice guidelines.
+This command line application creates a readme template which follows best practice guidelines using:

+A video demo of the app can be viewed [here](https://www.youtube.com/watch?v=TagMsN7HLlw&ab_channel=OliverSaxon)

-#Table of Contents
+# Table of Contents

   **[Installation Instructions](#intallation-instructions)**<br>
   **[Controbutors](#contributors)**<br>